OS-Simulator-Mystery-Game/senior-design-wiki/docs/websites/websites-and-stylesheets.md

 - `shadow`: Enables or disables a shadow effect on the element.
 Set to `true` or `false`.
 - `shadow_color`: Sets the shadow color for the page element.
 Set to a hex code prefixed by a `#` (quotes are not needed).
 Opacity is supported in the hex code by adding an additional 2 characters beyond the normal 6. (ex. #0fa4cf0f)
 - `shadow_size`: Sets the shadow size for the page element.
 Specified by a non-negative integer followed by "px".
 - `shadow_offset`: Sets the shadow offset for the page element.
-Specified by 2 non-negative integers followed by "px", with no spaces. (ex. `size=100px100px`)
+Specified by 2 integers followed by "px", with no spaces. (ex. `size=100px100px`)
 - `bg_image`: Specifies the path of the file to be used for the element.
 Set to a relative filepath surrounded by quotes.
 First, the site's directory is checked, and then the user's root directory is checked for the file.
 - `bg_repeat`: Determines if an image stretches or tiles.
 Set to `tile` or `repeat`.
 - `border_color`: Sets the border color for the page element.
 Set to a hex code prefixed by a `#` (quotes are not needed).
 Opacity is supported in the hex code by adding an additional 2 characters beyond the normal 6. (ex. #0fa4cf0f)